 About 80% of the time, candida yeast infections occur when medicines, primarily antibiotics — but including birth control pills and other drugs — kill the friendly bacteria in the intestinal tract.
 Approximately 10% of the time candida overgrowth is caused by long term exposure to candida and its spores from your family or spouse.
 It can be transmitted orally through food sharing, kissing, or similar activities, and candida spores can be breathed in.

 About 10% of candida overgrowth cases happen when babies pick it up from their mothers when they are born.
 At birth babies have no immune system and little to no friendly bacteria, so exposure to candida from their mother always results in overgrowth.
-The good news is that you will find it much easier, using our supplements anyway, to eliminate candida overgrowth in your child — then it will be for you to knock them out.
+The good news is that you will find the process of fighting candida much easier when adding our supplements to your regimen.

 When much of your friendly flora have been destroyed, and your immune system has weakened, the oxygen-loving candida yeast begin to flourish, morphing into anaerobic candida fungi.
 No longer needing an oxygen-rich blood supply, the fungi are able to exist anywhere in the body.